Edd13Mora/Koth/README.md

 ## Getting Started

 You can use this tool while playing THM or HTB challenges, by starting it first!
-It will start Nmap/dirsearch/wp-scan and many other tools automaticaly, you can add other tools if you want!
-It will also generat rapport of the result given by the tools in a .txt files!
+It will start Nmap/dirsearch/wp-scan and many other tools automatically, you can add other tools if you want!
+It will also generate reports in .txt files!

 ### Prerequisites